hoangquochung1110/static-site-generator/srcs/postgres-init-script.md

 category: blog
 ---

-Today, I've just explored a feature when you start a postgres instance on Docker which allows you to set up initial data like `CREATE ROLE` or `GRANT <PRIVILEGE>`.
+Today, I've just explored a feature which allows you to set up initial data like `CREATE ROLE` or `GRANT <PRIVILEGE>` when you start a postgres instance on Docker for the first time.

 You may learn more details [here](https://github.com/docker-library/docs/tree/master/postgres#initialization-scripts)